cardano-scaling/hydra/security/RFP.md

 ### Hydra node chain layer code generates transactions which are consistent with Hydra Head v1 specification

-TODO
+The Coordinated Hydra Head V1 specification defines the transactions the off-chain code should build and post to evolve the head status on-chain.

-- The off-chain code creates transactions as specified (TODO: which modules / packages are relevant? how much code is this?)
+You will review the corresponding artifacts described above to assess that the Hydra node chain layer code can only build transactions which are consistent with the Coordinated Hydra Head V1 specification.

 ### Hydra node logic layer code is consistent with Hydra Head v1 specification